SqlCommand.BeginExecuteReader Method (AsyncCallback, Object)

 Assembly: System.Data (in System.Data.dll)

 An AsyncCallback delegate that is invoked when the command's execution has completed.
-Pass nullptr (Nothing in Microsoft Visual Basic) to indicate that no callback is required.
+Pass a null reference (Nothing in Visual Basic) (Nothing in Microsoft Visual Basic) to indicate that no callback is required.

 Any error that occurred while executing the command text.